+What kind of Christmas decorator are you?
 When it’s time to decorate for Christmas, you may not know that you fall into a certain category.
-What kind of decorator are you?

 People fall into different categories concerning Christmas, markedly shown by their decorating alone.
 If you celebrate Christmas (I certainly hope so), you are probably already squirming in your chair wondering which category you fall into.